ZiyTang/research-container/README.md

 # research-container

-This is an example of Dockerfile used for creating docker container.
-Docker is a very easy way to create environment on your computer system.
+This repository contains examples of Dockerfile used for creating docker container.
+Information of Docker could be found [here](https://en.wikipedia.org/wiki/Docker_(software))

 ## Prerequisites